A Classic Safari reserved exclusively for your private group

-Splendidly set right on the border of Amboseli, one of Africa’s greatest national parks, Tortilis is a small gem of a tented camp that honours old safari traditions while keeping current with the latest in modern conveniences and thoughtful luxuries, a combination Micato seeks in all its camps and lodges, and here, in the shadow of Mount Kilimanjaro, is brilliantly showcased.
+Splendidly set right on the border of Amboseli, one of Kenya’s, and indeed Africa’s, greatest national parks, Tortilis is a small gem of a tented camp that honours old safari traditions while keeping current with the latest in modern conveniences and thoughtful luxuries, a combination Micato seeks in all its camps and lodges, and here, in the shadow of Mount Kilimanjaro, is brilliantly showcased.

 Tortilis’ 15 tents are bright, airy, blessed with grand views of peacefully looming Kilimanjaro —and each is out of view of the others, adding to the camp’s intimate aura.
 We’re fond of saying that these very permanent and modern tents resemble the tents of our youth like a Piper Cub resembles the latest Gulfstream jet, and this is resoundingly true here at Tortilis.
 Each tent has a thatched roof veranda from which we can gaze out at the huge mountain and the animals who frequent the plains that lie below.
 We should also give a satisfied shout-out to Tortilis’ exceptionally fresh and exuberantly prepared cuisine.